+Validate Credit Score:

-Validate Credit Score - GUS Refer, Refer with Caution, and Manually Underwritten files:
+-GUS Refer, Refer with Caution, and Loan Types Not Supported by GUS(Manually Submitted)=:

+files:

 One applicant whose income and/or assets is used to originate the loan must have a validated credit score.
 This applicant must have two tradelines on the credit report that have been/were/are open for 12 months based on the date the account was opened as stated on the credit report.
 A validated score does not indicate the applicant has an acceptable credit history.
 A validated score confirms that one applicant has an eligible minimum credit history.